guilyx/guilyx/README.md

 > 📦 334.7 kB Used in GitHub's Storage
  >
+> 🏆 351 Contributions in the Year 2024
+ >
 > 💼 Opted to Hire
  >
-> 📜 61 Public Repositories
+> 📜 62 Public Repositories
  >
 > 🔑 13 Private Repositories
  >